How does super work?

 Are you eligible for super?

-- you’re under 18 and are paid a minimum of $450 (before tax) in a calendar month and work 30 or more hours a week.
+- you’re under 18 and work 30 or more hours a week.

 It doesn’t matter if you’re working full time, part time or casually – if you meet these requirements, you should receive SG contributions from your employer.
 There are some exceptions to this such as domestic workers (nannies, etc) don’t get paid SG unless they work for 30 hours per week, similar to the rules for under 18s.
 For more information, please refer to the ATO.